 MOOCs offered by University of Bath

-We currently offer seven MOOCs (massive open online courses), free and flexible courses supported by world-class academic standards.
+We currently offer a range of MOOCs (massive open online courses), free and flexible courses supported by world-class academic standards.

 Our MOOCs have no entry requirements so they can be taken by anyone from anywhere around the world as a taster for further academic study or to explore a subject of interest.